kenneth-1203/2amrecords/README.md

 - [ ] Trigger an email to user upon completing a purchase
 - [x] Change image load behavior to increase performance
 - [ ] Add a subscribe to newsletter section in homepage
+- [ ] Remove uneccessary profile image upload and display
+- [ ] Add a next and previous slide navigation button on products (including auto slide with timer)